seamplex/feenox/doc/sds.md

  * [`WRITE_RESULTS`](https://www.seamplex.com/feenox/doc/feenox-manual.html#write_results)
  * [`DUMP`](https://www.seamplex.com/feenox/doc/feenox-manual.html#dump)

-In the absence of any of these instructions, FeenoX will not write anything.
+In the absence of any of these instructions, FeenoX _will not_ write anything.
 Not in the standard output, not in any other file.
+Nothing (Unix rule of silence, @sec:unix-silence).

  Computer | Monthly Rental  | Relative Speed | First Delivery :----------------|:------------------------:|:-----------:|:-----------: